reelyactive/node-style-guide/README.md

 #### 80 Characters Per Line

 > Limit your lines to 80 characters.
 Yes, screens have gotten much bigger over the last few years, but your brain has not.
-UUse lowerCamelCase for variables, properties and function names
-Use UpperCamelCase for class names
-Use UPPERCASE for Constants
-se the additional room for split screen, your editor supports that, right?
+Use the additional room for split screen, your editor supports that, right?

 #### Case